Sina247/Tic-Tac-Toe/README.md

 # 🎲 Tic Tac Toe

-A classic two-player game where X and O compete on a 3x3 grid.
-Players take turns placing their marks, aiming to line up three in a row horizontally, vertically, or diagonally.
-Simple, fun, and perfect for all ages!
+A classic two player game where X and O compete on a 3x3 grid.
+Players take turns placing their marks, aiming to line up three in a row horizontally, vertically or diagonally.
+Simple, fun and perfect for all ages.

 ---